Introduction to Definite Integrals Explained: Definition, Examples, Practice & Video Lessons

 One of our big focuses in recent videos has been estimating the area under the curve of a function.
 And recall that our main strategy for doing this is filling this function with rectangles and calculating the area of each rectangle and adding it up.
 But again, this only gives you an approximation or an estimation for how much area there is.
 But what if I told you there was a way to find a truly accurate answer for how much area we had under the curve of a function?
 Well, it turns out there is a way of doing this, and right at first, it might seem a bit complicated.

 But pay close attention because I'm going to walk you through how to set this up, and hopefully, this is going to be very clear.
 So let's just go ahead and get right into things.
-Now I want you to recall that whenever we're estimating this area, the more subintervals or the more rectangles that we use are going to give us a more accurate answer to this Riemann sum, which tells us the approximate area under the curve.
-Now the question becomes, if more rectangles mean a more accurate answer, then how exactly could we get a completely accurate answer for the area under a function?
+Now I want you to recall that whenever we're estimating this area, the more subintervals or the more rectangles that we use is going to give us a more accurate answer to this Riemann sum, which tells us the approximate area under the curve. Ӂhe question becomes, if more rectangles means more accurate, then how exactly could we get a completely accurate answer for the area under a function?
 Well, the way that we could do this is by recognizing I need to take this function and fill it up with infinite amounts of rectangles.

 So if the number of subintervals or rectangles I have approaches infinity, this will give the true area under the curve of the function.
 Now when we have the true area underneath our curve, we call this the definite integral.
 So we would say that the true area under here is what is the definite integral for this function.
 Now the definite integral is going to look something like this.
 So first off, we have this setup for our definite integral.